 By Steven Shaw

-We can apply this to theology.
+We can apply this to theology as well.
 Many people are raised in the church, therefore know most of the right answers to Christendom, but no faith.
 But how do we move from knowledge of God to a real faith in God?
-A life of seeing God for who He is more each day, savoring Christ for all He’s done and continues to do in the life of those who follow, and truly living by the power of the Holy Spirit.
+A life of seeing God for who He is more and more, savoring Christ for all He’s done and continues to do in the life of those who follow, and truly living by the power of the Holy Spirit.
 Anything less is a false security of salvation.
 Or simply a need to grow.

 Not to say that any Christian is perfect or better than anyone else.
-In fact, the growing Christian only becomes more aware of just how small they are and how big God is and that is a continuous humbling of self.
+In fact, the growing Christian only becomes more aware of just how small they are and how big God is and that is a continuous humbling in itself.

 The grace of the Lord Jesus be with all.
 Amen.